tlswg/tls13-spec/draft-ietf-tls-tls13.md

        struct {
            ProtocolVersion server_version;
-           NamedGroup selected_group;
+           KeyExchangeMethod selected_kem;
            Extension extensions<0..2^16-1>;
        } HelloRetryRequest;

-selected_group
+selected_kem
-: The mutually supported group the server intends to negotiate and is requesting a retried ClientHello/KeyShare for.
+: The mutually supported key exchange method the server intends to negotiate and is requesting a retried ClientHello/KeyShare for.
 {:br }